grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

   - `timeout`
     - Scale up the memcached replicas
   - `server-error`
-    - Check both Mimir and memcached logs to find more details
+    - Check both Fire and memcached logs to find more details
   - `network-error`
-    - Check Mimir logs to find more details
+    - Check Fire logs to find more details
   - `malformed-key`
     - The key is too long or contains invalid characters
-    - Check Mimir logs to find the offending key
+    - Check Fire logs to find the offending key
     - Fixing this will require changes to the application code
   - `other`
-    - Check both Mimir and memcached logs to find more details
+    - Check both Fire and memcached logs to find more details

-### MimirProvisioningTooManyActiveSeries
+### FireProvisioningTooManyActiveSeries

 This alert fires if the average number of in-memory series per ingester is above our target (1.5M).

 How to **fix** it:

 - Scale up ingesters
-  - To find out the Mimir clusters where ingesters should be scaled up and how many minimum replicas are expected:
+  - To find out the Fire clusters where ingesters should be scaled up and how many minimum replicas are expected:
     ```
     ceil(sum by(cluster, namespace) (cortex_ingester_memory_series) / 1.5e6) >
     count by(cluster, namespace) (cortex_ingester_memory_series)
     ```
 - After the scale up, the in-memory series are expected to be reduced at the next TSDB head compaction (occurring every 2h)

-### MimirProvisioningTooManyWrites
+### FireProvisioningTooManyWrites

 This alert fires if the average number of samples ingested / sec in ingesters is above our target.